jdersch/PERQemu/PERQemu/Readme.txt

     in quite some time... will get to that when we get closer to wrapping up an actual release!

-    On my "ancient" 8-core MacPro 3,1 I'm getting 30fps; with the display tweaks incorporated here, 33fps is typical on my 3.0Ghz Core Duo iMac.
-    This is with the CPU running on the main thread with the SDL event loop.

-    The CPU class has been refactored to include support for the 24-bit processor!
-It'll take about 5 minutes to tweak Memory and VideoController to accept the 4MB memory option, and Landscape display support should be similarly painless to add -- once we have a "configurator" in place.
+    3. The CPU class has been refactored to include support for the 24-bit processor!
+Configurator allows up to 8MB (4MW) of memory, and the VideoController should properly decode addresses for the >2MB configs.

-    The beginnings of a major restructuring are starting to be folded in!
+    Landscape display is supported but can't (yet) be tested until a newer OS can boot (requires CIO/EIO for "new" Z80).

+    4. Enhancements to the CLI that make it more TOPS-20/Cisco IOS-like, with tab-expansion providing matching for enumerated options and more in-line help.
+There are still some enhancements that Josh folded into the old Debugger yet to be incorporated (the ":variable" syntax is missing/busted at the moment).

-    An enhanced CLI is sneaking in once some updates that Josh added to the Debugger are incorporated.
-This will allow some nice enhancements that support the mostly-written configurator that'll be moved over too.
-If I could back-port the 64-bit Cocoa WinForms driver (<bashes head on desk>) to run on 10.11-10.13, a pretty slick graphical configuration tool is already written, but abandoned due to 32-bit app support being dropped by Apple.
+    5. If I could back-port a 64-bit Cocoa WinForms driver (<bashes head on desk>) to run on 10.11-10.13, a pretty slick graphical configuration tool and front end is already written, but abandoned due to 32-bit app support being dropped by Apple.
 Sigh.

-    As the "new Z80" is expanded and debugged, reorganizing the IO code to similarly allow dynamic configuration based on machine type will follow.
-    Various PERQ configurations can then be created, saved, and loaded from the CLI, including all of the PERQ-2 models.
-This will dramatically expand the library of available software, including later versions of PNX, POS G, Accent S5 and S6, Spice Lisp, and even 24-bit Accent!

-    So, after a long hiatus, stuff is happenin' again.
-Watch this space!

-    Back at it:  Status as of November, 2021:
+    Updates in November, 2021:

-    Have removed the old Z80 and moved Z80_new into its place.
+    1. Removed the old Z80 and moved Z80_new into its place.
 Started to refactor the IO so that different board types can be selected -- the EIO for the PERQ-2 is rather different than the old IOB.
 Have quite a bit of work to do before we can start building virtual PERQ-2 machines but there's a pinprick of light at the end of that long dark tunnel. :-)

-    Amazingly, with all of my ham-fisted shenanigans over the last month, it still builds and runs!
+    2. Amazingly, with all of my ham-fisted shenanigans over the last month, it still builds and runs!
 Getting ~ 32fps pretty consistently on my old Mac now, and really hope that moving the bulk of the CPU onto its own thread will finally get me closer to 170ns/60fps emulation (on my "old" hardware).
 Then I can drop in the rate-limiting stuff for those of you with hardware built in the last decade, where it should really fly.

-    December update:
+    December, 2021 update:

-    The PERQ now runs on its own thread, and some "improvements" to speed up video have been removed, because apparently writing worse code somehow makes it go faster.
+    1. The PERQ now runs on its own thread, and some "improvements" to speed up video have been removed, because apparently writing worse code somehow makes it go faster.
 Sure.
 Removing the 1bpp to 32bpp translation loop adds 10-12fps (shaves 80-90ns off the average microcycle time) so there has to be a way to speed that up and/or move it off the CPU thread that